-When looking to design your smaller kitchen, you also need to consider the size of appliances you will install.
-You don’ necessarily have to install significant devices, as several compact machines are available that are just as effective as the big ones.
-According to the design director Tom Howley, installing build-under draw fridges and dishwashers is a good idea.
-Moreover, having ovens that have doors that can slip under the oven itself can save space too.
-Wine connoisseurs build under wine temperature regulators can look sleek too and save a lot of space.
+When designing your smaller kitchen, consider the size of the appliances you install.
+You don’t necessarily have to install significant devices, as several compact machines are available that are just as effective as the big ones.
+According to the design director Tom Howley, installing build-under-draw fridges and dishwashers is a good idea.
+Moreover, having ovens with doors that can slip under the oven can save space too.
+Wine connoisseurs built under wine temperature regulators can also look sleek and save a lot of space.

-You can also integrate hob with the vented extractions to achieve more space in a small kitchen.
+Consider installing an all-in-one Quooker tap cleaning to save space for bulky appliances.
+You can also integrate the hob with the vented extractions to achieve more space in a small kitchen.
 A space-enhancing mirror splashback will also come in handy to have more space.
-Consider installing an all-in-one Quooker tap cleaning for saving space for bulky appliances.

 ● Kitchen Nooks

 The kitchens of every home need to be designed as per modern requirements.
-Every inch of the kitchen needs to serve its particular function, and it should be designed as per your lifestyle.
-You don’t need space for cooking, eating, and other entertainment purposes only, but you also need space for ventilation and cleaning purposes.
-If you have a smaller kitchen, you can cosy window nook or a built-in bench with storage space underneath it.
-You can also solve the problem of not having enough space to place a dining table by setting a small breakfast nook that has bespoke seats and a space-savvy bespoke round table.
+Every inch of the kitchen needs to serve its particular function and should be designed per your lifestyle.
+You don’t need space for cooking, eating, and other entertainment purposes only; you also need space for ventilation and cleaning.
+If you have a smaller kitchen, you can have a cosy window nook or a built-in bench with storage space underneath it.
+You can also solve the problem of not having enough space to place a dining table by setting up a small breakfast nook with bespoke seats and a space-savvy round table.

 ● Kitchen Layout with Perfect Spacing

-While designing your kitchen, you should take the walking space and working triangle into consideration.
+While designing your kitchen, you should consider the walking space and working triangle.
 Place your hob, sink, and refrigerator at an equal distance from each other.
-If your working space is optimized, you can have everything of need at an arm’s length, which means not only you will have enough room for movement, but you also don’t have to move around much.
-If you have a galley kitchen, the best option is to place the sink opposite the cooker, allowing you to have more space.
+If your working area is optimized, you can have everything of need at arm’s length to have enough room for movement and don’t have to move around much.
+If you have a galley kitchen, the best option is to place the sink opposite the cooker, allowing more space.
 Don’t install too many cabinets in a U-shaped kitchen.
 If you do so, your kitchen will look more enclosed.
-You might feel that you are out of storage without the cupboards but having space to work is essential too.
+Without the cupboards, you might feel out of storage, but having a workspace is also essential.
 Moreover, use corners to your advantage by installing pull-over solutions and only install cabinets on one side of the wall and leave the opposite side empty.

 ● Lighting Ideas

 To have a bright and open feel in your kitchen, utilize natural lighting to the maximum and use creative lighting solutions.
-Installing layer lighting will allow you to have adequate illumination throughout different times of the day.
-The ambient, task and accent are three main types of lighting.
-Install task lighting under cupboard LEDs, and perfectly installed pedants will give your kitchen a more attractive look.
+Installing layer lighting will give you adequate illumination throughout different times of the day.
+The ambient, task, and accent are three main types of lighting.
+Install task lighting under cupboard LEDs, and perfectly installed pedants will make your kitchen look more attractive.
 Installing dinner switches is also a good idea to have a more attractive mood while dining.

 ● Glass Cabinets

-Glass cabinets can not only look beautiful, but they will also spread lightings to that corners that are usually dark.
-These cabinets also make it easier for you to access utensils as you can see the things you want to pick and the space you have at your disposal for storing more items.
+Glass cabinets can not only look beautiful, but they will also spread the lighting to the corners that are usually dark.
+These cabinets also make it easier to access utensils as you can see the things you want to pick and the space at your disposal for storing more items.

-According to our designer Emily Rumble, you can open up your kitchen by installing a combination of close and open wall cabinets.
+According to our designer Emily Rumble, you can open your kitchen by installing a combination of closed and open wall cabinets.
 You don’t have to worry about making the cupboard tidy; you can use reeded glass to blur the view of items placed inside.

 ● Mirrored Splashbacks